CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 Clinical evidence review: safety and behavioral efficacy

-The honest summary of the current literature: short-term tolerability profiles appear reasonable across available pharmacokinetic and safety studies, but behavioral efficacy evidence is considerably thinner, more methodologically variable, and harder to generalize across populations than product marketing suggests.
+Honest summary of the current literature: short-term safety looks reasonable in the studies we have.
+Behavioral efficacy evidence is much thinner, more variable in quality, and harder to generalize than marketing often claims.

 Safety and tolerability